Description

 Members will spend the majority of their time directly working with a group of youth ages 14-18.
 Together with a co-leader, they will guide youth in a variety of projects and activities which may include:

-- Hands-on field trips and activities to learn about topics like environmental justice, climate change, natural resource management, waste management, ecology, pollution, and water systems
+- Hands-on field trips and activities to learn about topics related to the environment, natural resource management, waste management, ecology, pollution, and water systems

 - Outdoor education including leading younger children in activities